levkk/rwf/docs/docs/models/debug-queries.md

 ## Query plan

-Visual inspection of the query is often not sufficient to undertand query performance.
+Visual inspection of the query is often not sufficient to understand query performance.
 For this purpose, databases like PostgreSQL provide the `EXPLAIN` functionality which, instead of executing the query, produces an execution plan:

 === "Rust"